 Some more about the school that moved in next door of the family Farwerck and eventually ate up the villa itself.

 In 1912 Farwerck senior bought villa Caecilia at an auction.
 At least, it’s almost certain that he was the winner of the auction, otherwise he should have bought it from the winner immediately after.
 The address was Emmastraat 58.
-The family seemed to have moved in in 1914.
+The family seems to have moved in in 1915.
 Franz Farwerck would follow in 1916.

 In 1878 the second owners of the villa built stables with living facilities.
 This building got as address Emmastraat 60.
 At the other side of Caecilia, there was another villa.

 In 1921 a school bought the neighbouring villa and housed 36 students and 10 teachers there.
-In 1938 “a new school” was built.
 In 1924 girls were allowed to come to school, so the number of students grew quickly which forced to school to enlarge.
 A wooden construction was built, which burned down in 1931.
 Then more serious rebuildings and expansions started to take place.
 These are quite well documented (2), because the architect was quite a famous one., Nicholaas Andriesse (1892-1947).
 Next we will mostly follow this report.

 Contrary to the school history, the report about the school says that in 1922 (not 1924 as the school has) a wooden building was created which housed 8 classrooms and gym.
 That must have been quite a building.
 Later the building and the villa were connected.
 In 1931 this part burned down.
 Below you can see the villa and the new building on the drawing.
 Caecila was just to the left of this plot.
 The second photo is the wooden building.
 The image on the right is the building that was initially made after the fire in 1931.